EnglishEN

 • Red is high pressure;

-• The yellow hose in the pressure gauge is used to add nitrogen to the system for leak detection.
+• The yellow hose on the gauge set is used to add nitrogen to the system for leak detection.

-If the air conditioning has been off for some time, the meters will show approximately the same pressure after connection.
-After starting the engine, the low pressure will drop and the high pressure will rise.
-The pressure is related to the temperature: when the pressure rises, the temperature also increases, and vice versa.
+If the air conditioning has been off for some time, after connecting the gauges will indicate approximately the same pressure.
+After starting the engine, low pressure will drop and high pressure will rise.
+Pressure is related to temperature: when pressure increases, temperature also increases.
+And vice versa.

-• The low pressure drops due to the temperature reduction of the refrigerant after it exits the evaporator;
+• Low pressure drops due to the temperature decrease of the refrigerant after it leaves the evaporator;

-• The high pressure rises because the liquid refrigerant is heated after leaving the condenser.
+• High pressure rises because the liquid refrigerant has warmed up after leaving the condenser.

-The pressure will stabilize after a few minutes.
-The evaporator does not cool further than a few degrees above freezing point, and the fan draws a constant outdoor air temperature through the condenser.
+After a few minutes the pressure will stabilize.
+The evaporator does not cool down further than a few degrees above freezing, and the fan draws a constant outside-air temperature through the condenser.

-When the air conditioning is no longer functioning properly, we can, besides reading the fault memory (there may be a fault from a pressure sensor), also measure the temperature and read the pressures with the gauges to make a diagnosis.
-The level of pressure indicates the condition of the system.
+When the air conditioning no longer functions properly, in addition to reading out the fault memory (there may be a fault stored for a pressure sensor), we can measure temperature, and also read the pressures with the manifold gauges to make a diagnosis.
+The pressure level says something about the condition of the system.

-The pressures shown are for a well-functioning system.
-The blue gauge indicates the low pressure (2 bar) and the red indicates the high pressure (18 bar).
-The pressures are highly dependent on the temperature: as soon as the temperature of the outside air, evaporator, or other components changes, we also immediately see this reflected in the pressure.
+The pressures shown are what we see with a properly functioning system.
+The blue gauge indicates low pressure (2 bar) and the red indicates high pressure (18 bar).
+The pressures depend heavily on temperature: as soon as the temperature of the outside air, evaporator, or other components changes, we will immediately see this reflected in the pressure.

-The colored sections on the dials indicate the working pressures:
+The colored sections on the dials indicate the operating pressures:

 • Low pressure: between 0.5 and 3.5 bar;